FAQs and Useful Tenant Information

 What sort of rent can I expect to pay?

-We charge a very competitive rent, starting from just £75 per person per week and this includes all utilities plus broadband internet, so there are no bills for you to worry about!
-Our prices are cheaper than student houses from other providers, who often charge rents of upwards of £95 per week!
+We charge a very competitive rent, starting from just £90 per person per week and this includes all utilities plus broadband internet and a TV license, so there are no bills for you to worry about!
 All of our houses are of a high standard and are professionally managed by our friendly team.

 Your contents covered